kibeom-key/AQS/README.md

 - Android Studio : Chipmunk | 2021.2.1 Patch 2
     - plungin : 7.2.2
     - gradle : 7.3.3
+    - settings.gradle
+        - When a new project is created in Android Studio Bumblebee, the top-level build.gradle file contains the plugins block
+        - The repository settings that were previously in the top-level build.gradle file are now in the settings.gradle file

+- Recommended app architecture
     - Clean Architecture
         - app (presentation)
         - data
         - domain

     - MVVM
+    - DI

 - Kotlin DSL (Failed to apply)
     ~~~kotlin